 In relation to existing unsewered properties, improvements are required regarding the operational performance, maintenance and monitoring arrangements of septic tanks and other on-site waste water treatment systems serving such properties.
 In response, the Minister for Environment, Heritage and Local Government intends to bring forward and consult on proposals for legislation during 2010.
 It is intended that this legislation will be in place by quarter 3 of 2010.
-The proposed legislation will provide standards for the performance, operation and maintenance of septic tanks and similar on-site wastewater treatment systems to ensure compliance with the environmental quality standards established in the groundwater and surface water regulations transposing the Water Framework Directive.
+The proposed legislation will provide standards for the performance, operation and maintenance of septic tanks and similar on-site wastewater treatment systems.
 It will also provide for the monitoring and inspection of the performance of such treatment systems and will set out the responsibilities of households served by those systems, including requirements to carry out remedial actions where necessary.

-5.2.3 Control of agricultural sources of pollution
+5.2.3.
+Control of agricultural sources of pollution

 The control of pollution from agriculture remains a significant challenge to achieving water quality standards in Ireland.
 The Environmental Protection Agency estimates that agricultural sources accounts for 31% of pollution incidences.
+Local authorities in the Shannon IRBD have found that agricultural activities are primarily responsible for widespread diffuse pollution in parts of the District due to over enrichment of soil and inadequate management of farm effluent.
 The main measure for addressing pollution from agricultural sources is the Good Agricultural Practices Regulations (SI 101 of 2009), commonly known as the "Nitrates Regulations".
 These Regulations also give effect to several other EU Directives including those relating to; dangerous substances in water, waste management, protection of groundwater, public participation in policy development and water policy (the Water Framework Directive).
 The Nitrates Regulations are the main instrument for controlling pollution from agriculture, providing statutory support for good agricultural practice to protect waters against pollution.
 There have been significant improvements in terms of agricultural pollution control since the introduction of the original Good Agricultural Practice Regulations in 2006.
 The Regulations require a "National Action Programme" of measures aimed at protecting waters from pollution, and they introduced a binding code of good agricultural practice, which is applicable to all farmers.
 The regulations have been supported by significant investment in farm waste management (€2 billion since 2006).

 A key requirement of the Good Agricultural Practice Regulations is the monitoring and evaluation of the National Action Programme.
-This consists of:
+This consists of;

-- collection of accurate baseline data; - implementation of the Action Programme measures; - collection of data over the monitoring period; and - evaluation of effectiveness by comparison of data collected after implementation with baseline data, targets levels and limits..
+- collection of accurate baseline data, - implementation of the Action Programme measures, - collection of data over the monitoring period, and - evaluation of effectiveness by comparison of data collected after implementation with baseline data, targets levels and limits.